JustinLove/ohol-map/README.md

 Different stages of the games development, (or other community servers) Only one may be selected at a time.
 Base layers can automatically change when viewing data to the appropriate map for the selected time period.

+The "Arc Age" layer will change depending the current time, and may not be blank at the current time.

 The "Jungle Age" layer is somewhat special.
 It was the first map type, and is based on pre-rendered images.
 There is much higher detail available in a small area around origin from the early days of the limited rift box.

 Uncertainty is just blank map, for use at times without a known map seed.